Occult Philosophy on “God” | Cosmological Notes

-COSMOLOGICAL NOTES IN THEOSOPHY SERIES: ABOUT THE MAHATMA LETTER NO. 10 ON THE THEOSOPHICAL ADEPTS POSITION ON GOD
+COSMOLOGICAL NOTES IN THEOSOPHY SERIES: THE MAHATMA LETTER NO. 10 THEOSOPHY’S POSITION ON GOD

 K.H. urged, that if you wanted to understand the THEORETICAL side of OCCULT PHILOSOPHY, we must learn the fundamental A.B.C.’s of that system, which they call the “true Theosophy.”
 This begins principally in its detail with the nature of the ultimate reality.
 We know what the monotheists teach regarding God, but there have existed philosophical schools that have a spiritual, or lofty conception of nature, without a God.
 Theosophy is non-theistic.
 The debates between the domineering forces of religion, proponents of physicalism and atheism give us very little space to debate between them.